"March 11, 2013 (San Francisco) -- Hardening of the arteries may not be such a modern problem after all.

-When given according to the recommended regimen, >90% inhibition is attained by the end of the 30-minute infusion.
+When given according to the PRISM-PLUS regimen of 0.4 mcg/kg/min over 30 minutes followed by a 0.1 mcg/kg/min maintenance infusion, > 90% inhibition of platelet aggregation is attained by the end of the 30-minute infusion.
+When given according to the recommended regimen of 25 mcg/kg over 3 min followed by a 0.15 mcg/kg/min maintenance infusion, > 90% inhibition of platelet aggregation is attained within 10 minutes.
 Platelet aggregation inhibition is reversible following cessation of the infusion of AGGRASTAT.

 Tirofiban has a half-life of approximately 2 hours.
 It is cleared from the plasma largely by renal excretion, with about 65% of an administered dose appearing in urine and about 25% in feces, both largely as unchanged tirofiban.
 Metabolism appears to be limited.

 Tirofiban is not highly bound to plasma proteins and protein binding is concentration independent over the range of 0.01 to 25 mcg/mL.
-Unbound fraction in human plasma is 35%.
+The unbound fraction in human plasma is 35%.
 The steady state volume of distribution of tirofiban ranges from 22 to 42 liters.

-Plasma clearance of tirofiban is significantly decreased (>50%) in patients with creatinine clearance <30 mL/min, including patients requiring hemodialysis (see DOSAGE AND ADMINISTRATION, Recommended Dosage).
+Plasma clearance of tirofiban is decreased about 40% in subjects with creatinine clearance < 60 mL/min and > 50% in patients with creatinine clearance < 30 mL/min, including patients requiring hemodialysis [see DOSAGE AND ADMINISTRATION].
 Tirofiban is removed by hemodialysis.

-PRISM-PLUS (Platelet Receptor Inhibition for lschemic Syndrome Management — Patients Limited by Unstable Signs and Symptoms)
+PRISM-PLUS (Platelet Receptor Inhibition for Ischemic Syndrome Management — Patients Limited by Unstable Signs and Symptoms)

 |Endpoint||AGGRASTAT + Heparin

 The benefit seen at 7 days was maintained over time.
-At 30 days, the risk of the composite endpoint was reduced by 22% (p=0.029) and there was a 30% reduction in the composite of myocardial infarction and death (p=0.027).
-At 6 months, the risk of the composite endpoint was reduced by 19% (p=0.024).
 The risk reduction in the composite endpoint at 30 days and 6 months is shown in the Kaplan-Meier curve below.

-An analysis of the results by sex suggests that women who are medically managed or who undergo subsequent percutaneous transluminal coronary angioplasty/atherectomy may receive less benefit from tirofiban (95% confidence limits for relative risk of 0.61- 1.74) than do men (0.43-0.89) (p=0.11).
+An analysis of the results by sex suggests that women who are medically managed or who undergo subsequent PTCA/atherectomy may receive less benefit from AGGRASTAT (95% confidence limits for relative risk of 0.61-1.74) than do men (0.43-0.89) (p=0.11).
 This difference may be a true treatment difference, the effect of other differences in these subgroups, or a chance occurrence.

 PRISM (Platelet Receptor Inhibition for Ischemic Syndrome Management)

-In the PRISM study, a randomized, parallel, double-blind, active control study, AGGRASTAT alone (n=1616) was compared to heparin (n=1616) alone as medical management in patients with unstable angina/non-Q-wave myocardial infarction.
-In this study, the drug was started within 24 hours of the time the patient experienced chest pain.
-The mean age of the population was 62 years; 32% of the population was female and 25% had non-Q-wave myocardial infarction on presentation.
+In the PRISM study, a randomized, parallel, double-blind study, 3232 patients with NSTE-ACS intended to be managed without coronary intervention were randomized to AGGRASTAT (initial dose of 0.6 mcg/kg/min for 30 minutes followed by 0.15 mcg/kg/min for 47.5 hours) or heparin (5000-unit intravenous bolus followed by an infusion of 1000 U/h for 48 hours).
+The mean age of the population was 62 years; 32% of the population was female and 25% had non-ST elevation MI on presentation.
 Thirty percent had no ECG evidence of cardiac ischemia.
 Exclusion criteria were similar to PRISM-PLUS.
-The primary, prospectively identified endpoint was the composite endpoint of refractory ischemia, myocardial infarction or death after a 48-hour drug infusion with AGGRASTAT.
-The results are shown in Table 2.
+The primary endpoint was the composite endpoint of refractory ischemia, MI or death at the end of the 48-hour drug infusion.
+The results are shown in Table 6.

 In the PRISM study, no adverse effect of AGGRASTAT on mortality at either 7 or 30 days was detected.
-This result is in conflict with the PRISM-PLUS study, where the arm that included AGGRASTAT without heparin (n=345) was dropped at an interim analysis by the Data Safety Monitoring Committee due to increased mortality at 7 days.
-A pooled analysis of the data from these two trials (PRISM and PRISM-PLUS) demonstrated that the effect of AGGRASTAT alone on mortality (at 7 and 30 days) was comparable to that of heparin alone.
+This result is different from that in the PRISM-PLUS study, where the arm that included AGGRASTAT without heparin (n=345) was dropped at an interim analysis by the Data Safety Monitoring Committee for increased mortality at 7 days.

 This monograph has been modified to include the generic and brand name in many instances.